-Fergus Garrett and Great Dixter Charitable Trust see The Christopher Lloyd Bursary as a way of giving something back to the horticultural world by creating an opportunity for trainee or young gardeners to travel and or learn in horticulturally interesting places, attend conferences, study plants in the wild, or to widen their experiences and gain inspiration from experts in the UK and abroad.
-Generous donations from the nurseries that attend the Great Dixter Plant Fairs support the fund.
+Fergus Garrett and the Great Dixter Charitable Trust see the Christopher Lloyd Bursary as a way of giving something back to the horticultural world by creating opportunities for trainee or young gardeners to widen their experience and gain inspiration from experts in the UK or abroad by travelling to, and/or learning in, horticulturally interesting places, attending courses and conferences and studying plants in the wild.

-Applications are invited for up to a maximum of £1,500.
-Preference will be given to applicants who might struggle to find funding from established organsations or institutes (Kew or Wisley applicants should first approach their own bursary providers).
+Applications are invited for up to a maximum of £1,500 with preference being given to applicants who might struggle to find funding from established organsations or institutes (Kew or Wisley applicants should first approach their own bursary providers).
 Applications with connections to the style of gardening and ethos of Great Dixter are preferred.

-To apply please provide a CV and a description of your trip including planned expenditure.
-We would also like to know to where else you have applied and how much of the trip you plan to fund yourself.
-Applications should be sent by email to: email@example.com
+For travel, please provide a CV and a description of your trip, including planned expenditure.
+We would also like to know where else you have applied and how much of the trip you plan to fund yourself.

 Photo of a Slovenian meadow taken by Michael Wachter 2018

 Photo by Rebecca Lane, taken on her trip to the Alhambra.
 2017.

 Christina Clowser and friend Anna on her trip to Italy 2017.

 Jo Wilson, Garden Design Course, August 2020, £500

 Michael Wachter, Slovenia, May 2018, £300